litmuschaos/litmus-docs/website/docs/concepts/overview.md

 ### [Projects](projects.md)

-Project management system which can be used for working on chaos workflows with multiple different projects across different agents.
+Project management system which can be used for working on chaos scenario with multiple different projects across different chaos delegates.

 ### [Teaming](probes.md)